AkimotoRyou/ModMail/README.md

 # ModMail - Discord Bot
 Simple ModMail Discord bot designed for a small server and people that want to maintain their own ModMail bot in discord.
-ModMail is a bot that create a private space between support staff and user to address an issue by creating a new channel.
+ModMail is a bot that create a private space between moderator and user to address an issue by acting as a bridge between user DM channel and new temporary channel inside a thread server.

 ## Disclaimer
 This bot only support one pair of server per bot, one main server and one thread server.
 I'm debugging the bot alone so expect some bugs passed to GitHub, and if you encounter bugs report [here](https://github.com/AkimotoRyou/ModMail/issues).

 ## Note
 This is a complete rewrite of previous version.
-This version of the bot use replit nix to meet node version requirement for Discord.Js v13 to host it in Replit and it's still in beta version.
+This version of the bot use Replit nix to meet node version requirement for Discord.Js v13 to host it in Replit and it's still in beta version.
 This bot use slash command and currently can't receive file attachment as an input due Discord API limitation.
 It's still a planned feature for slash command option as stated in this [link](https://github.com/discord/discord-api-docs/discussions/3581).
 Global slash commands need up to an hour to register properly.

 ## Installation
 #### I. Setting up a bot application